HamStudy/examtools-docs/content/docs/cve/process-tips/_index.md

 Direct the VE to https://ham.study/profile and have them login with their examtools login, and update that callsign to their new one.

-Ping a fellow @Experienced Support after setting up the callsign, and we should be able to do a ULS refresh on examtools.
+Ping Experienced Support after setting up the callsign, and we should be able to do a ULS refresh on examtools.